Apprendi v. New Jersey

 Facts

-Under a state statute, a defendant can be sentenced between five and ten years imprisonment for possessing a firearm for an unlawful purpose.
-Under a separate “hate crime” statute, a defendant can be sentenced to an “extended term” if the trial judge finds by a preponderance of the evidence that the defendant committed a crime with the express purpose of intimidating a person or group because of race, gender, handicap, religion, sexual orientation or ethnicity.
-Pursuant to this hate crime statute, Apprendi (defendant) was sentenced to 12 years of imprisonment.
+Under a state statute, a defendant could be sentenced to between five and 10 years’ imprisonment for possessing a firearm for an unlawful purpose.
+Under a separate “hate crime” statute, a defendant could be sentenced to an “extended term” if the trial judge found by a preponderance of the evidence that the defendant committed a crime with the express purpose of intimidating a person or group because of race, gender, handicap, religion, sexual orientation, or ethnicity.
+Pursuant to this hate-crime statute, Apprendi (defendant) was sentenced to 12 years of imprisonment.

 Rule of Law